198724-create/index.html/README.md

 - Add a **menu detail page** with toppings picker or nutrition info.
 - Add a **reviews form** with client-side validation.

+## Credits / Attribution

+- All pizza images are placeholders for class use.
+- Built by Leo for educational purposes.